Minimal spa room with massage table and chairs, architectural rendering meaning types workflow uses

 Types of Architectural Rendering

-Rather than artistic style, the type of architectural rendering is defined by viewpoint and scope.
+Rather than artistic style, the type of architectural render is defined by viewpoint and scope.
 At each project phase, the appropriate view is selected based on which spatial relationships require clarification.
+Common architectural rendering examples therefore include interior perspectives, exterior facades, aerial views, site visuals, and urban context images.

 Interior and Exterior Renderings

-Focusing on the human-scale spatial experience, interior renderings – including dedicated 3D interior visualizations – address room proportions, material transitions, furniture placement, and lighting quality within enclosed spaces.
-In contrast, exterior renderings communicate the building’s form, facade composition, materiality, and relationship to its immediate context, such as the landscaping or nearby structures.
+Focusing on the human-scale spatial experience, interior architectural renderings, including dedicated 3D interior visualizations, address room proportions, material transitions, furniture placement, and lighting quality within enclosed spaces.
+In contrast, exterior renderings communicate the building’s form, facade composition, and the architectural rendering of the building within its surrounding context

 These types serve complementary purposes.
 The interiors address the experiential quality for occupants, and the exteriors handle urban integration and regulatory compliance.
 Mixed-use developments usually require both to balance the impact on the public realm with private amenity spaces.